JOeOJ520/FinanceStatus/README.md

 ## Background
 The dataset in this project corresponds to the responses in the [German General Social Survey (ALLBUS)](https://www.gesis.org/en/allbus/allbus-home/general-information) between 2005 and 2019.
 The target variable for machine learning is the last variable "health".
 It is an ordinal variable with five categories from 1 to 5 and represents the "self-asset financial health" of each survey response.

 There are two parts of the dataset, ”train.csv" and "test.csv". the samples in ”train.csv" include "health" variables, which are used for model training.
-And "test.csv" does not have the "health" variable, which is used for examining the performance.

-The goal of this project is to train a classification model on this dataset to classify survey responses into one of the financial health categories.
+And "test.csv" does not have the "health" variable.
+The goal of this project is to train a classification model using the "train.csv" to classify survey responses in "test.csv" into one of the financial health categories.
 ## File Description
 - Supervised Learning Code.Rmd: Contains codes and documentations for machine learning training and data anayalsis.
 Highlights can be found in the next section
 - Supervised Learning Report.pdf: PDF version of "Supervised Learning Code.rmd" for better compatibility